101 Cooking For Two

 proofing yeast in glass bowl

-• For Stand Mixer: Add flours and salt to the stand mixer bowl and mix.
-Add all ingredients to the stand mixer after the yeast mixture starts to foam (about 5 minutes).
-Mix on 2 with the dough hook for about 8 minutes.
-After 2 minutes, stop and scrape down sides if all dry is not mixed in.
+• For Stand Mixer: Add flour and salt to the stand mixer bowl and mix.
+Add all ingredients to the stand mixer after the yeast mixture starts to foam (about 5 minutes).ย Mix on 2 with the dough hook for about 8 minutes.
+After 2 minutes, stop and scrape down the sides if all dry is not mixed in.
 The dough should be wet and a bit sticky if you work it.
 You may need a few teaspoons of water or flour.

 kneading dough in a stand mixer

-• For hand kneading: Add flours and salt to a large bowl and stir with a wooden spoon.
+• For hand Kneading, add flour and salt to a large bowl and stir with a wooden spoon.
 After the yeast mixture starts to foam (about 5 minutes), add all ingredients to the bowl and mix until everything is incorporated.
-Move the dough to a surface (I use a baking mat) and hand kneed for 6-8 minutes.
+Move the dough to a surface (I use a baking mat) and hand-knead for 6-8 minutes.
 The dough should be wet and a little sticky if you work it.
 You may need a few teaspoons of water or flour.

 kneading dough on a mat

-• Place the dough on a floured surface and roll into a 2-inch diameter roll.
+• Turn dough onto a floured surface and roll into a 2-inch diameter roll.

 dough in a roll on a baking mat